vic/nix-versions/docs/tools-version-manager.md

 The idea is simple:
 <em>No nix-wizardy required</em>, just use plain-text files to specify your tool requirements and let `nix-versions` produce output that `nix shell` and `direnv` can use to give you an stable development environment.

-As a Tools Version Manager, it can replace 90% of what tools like [asdf-vm](https://asdf-vm.com/) do, but with all the benefits you can get from Nix:
-All installable tools from Nixpkgs at your fingerprints, Reproducibility, Security Checksums, Sandboxed Builds, Remote Builders, Caching, etc.
-And of course, pinned version packages by `nix-versions`.

 ::: info [Flake Generator](flake-generator.html) For Advanced Nix users If you already know Nix, and want to use pinned-version packages as inputs for your own Nix Flake